-First Destination Survey Results (Undergraduates): Starting in December 2016, UW-Madison launched a NACE-compliant First Destination Survey to gather near-census-level data from all graduating seniors leading up to graduation and over the six to eight months after graduation.
-Reports will be provided at the campus summary level and by-major.
-Reports will include employment and salary, enrollment in subsequent education programs, and other information about activities after graduation.
-Reports will be available in Fall 2017.
+First Destination Survey Results (Undergraduates): Starting in December 2016, UW-Madison launched a NACE-compliant First Destination Survey to gather consistent data from all graduating seniors leading up to graduation and over the six to eight months after graduation.
+Reports are provided at the campus summary level and by-major, and include employment, enrollment in subsequent education programs, and other information about activities after graduation.

 The Post-Graduation Plans Survey was used to collect information from graduating seniors about employment and additional education from 2008 to 2016 (see reports).